 Bulk SMS is the sending of large quantities of SMS messages.
 This typically involves the use of an SMS gateway such as the Tyr SMS Gateway to send SMS to mobiles.
 Bulk SMS is usually associated with marketing campaigns or informational alerts and large broadcasts to customers, staff or other stakeholders.
 Its ability to send a high volume of short messages at the same time is what defines bulk SMS.

 United Kingdom (UK)

-Melrose Labs specialise in sending high volume bulk SMS to mobiles on UK mobile networks.
+Melrose Labs specialise in the sending of high volume bulk SMS using a variety of SMS APIs to mobiles on UK mobile networks.
 Being based in the UK, we have strong and reliable connections with the UK mobile network operators and a focus on delivering SMS to and from their networks.
 Mobile networks supported include EE, O2, Vodafone and Three.

 Being located in Europe (at least geographically), we also specialise in sending high volume bulk SMS to mobiles on European mobile networks.
 Our focus is on achieving our goal of making Melrose Labs the #1 CPaaS provider in Europe, and our bulk SMS services are a key part of our strategy in achieving this.

 Our services are not only relevant to Europe, but also to those wishing to use communications to reach their customers, staff and other stakeholders, regardless of their location in the world.
 Our bulk SMS messaging services have a global reach and can be relied upon throughout the world.